akashkalamulla/ProductCatalog/README.md

 ---

-Product catalog microservice for an e-commerce application
+Product product microservice for an e-commerce application

 ## Database